Matt-Conrad/CXR_View_Classification/README.md

  - Remove anaconda dependency
  - Implement DICOM compliant HTTP transfer of DICOM files
  - Refactor code and files to make it more organized
- - Deploy model to AWS cloud infrastructure
+ - Improve logging in AWS deployment